 Silver is a highly tradable asset because of its high liquidity.
 Intraday traders enjoy the fact that silver has been more volatile than gold during the past due to it being a smaller market in comparison.
 This volatility allows them to take advantage of big intra-day market swings.
 Silver trades with clear chart patterns due to its high liquidity.

-There are a number of silver trading strategies, but Trend Trading and Range Trading tend to be the most popular among traders of all levels.
+There are several silver trading strategies, but Trend Trading and Range Trading tend to be the most popular among traders of all levels.

 A trending market is one that is consistently making new price extremes.
-For example, an up-trend can be seen by identifying a series of higher highs and higher lows.
+For example, you can see an up-trend by identifying a series of higher highs and higher lows.
 A down-trend market is identified with a series of lower highs and lower lows.

 A range trading strategy is used when a market is in consolidation, meaning during a period when markets tend to be range-bound.

-The silver market does not always trend upwards or downwards, it often enters periods of consolidation when the prices move ‘sideways’.
+The silver market does not always trend upwards or downwards, and it often enters periods of consolidation when the prices move “sideways.”
 This is not bad news for traders as there is a strategy to trade markets in consolidation.
 How does it work?
-First determine the range, then filter your signals and finally execute the trades, but don’t forget to set stop-losses and take-profits.
+First, determine the range, then filter your signals and finally execute the trades, but don’t forget to set stop-losses and take-profits.

-Silver has its own price drivers that you’ll need to watch when trading.
-Dollar, inflation and financial or political crises are among the major ones to follow.
+Silver has its price drivers that you’ll need to watch when trading.
+Dollar, inflation, and financial or political crises are among the major ones to follow.
 But there is more.
-Silver also has a wide range of industrial uses, and is a core component of electronics, mirrors, dental alloys and more.
-Demand for silver derives from industrial entities and from investors as a safe-haven asset.
+Silver also has a wide range of industrial uses and is a core component of electronics, mirrors, dental alloys, and more.
+Demand for silver derives from industrial entities and investors as a safe-haven asset.

-Virtuse Exchange leverages Digital Asset Collateralized Contracts (DACCs), a model that allows to convert your cryptocurrencies into commodities, without having to move money from one wallet to another.
+Virtuse crypto/silver exchange leverages Digital Asset Collateralized Contracts (DACCs), a model that allows converting your cryptocurrencies into commodities, without having to move money from one wallet to another.
 The DACCs act rather like a stablecoin whose value can be pegged with a reliable price feed to the value of USD.
-You can buy and sell crypto oil seamlessly and hold it on your private keys.
+You can buy and sell crypto silver seamlessly and hold it on your private keys.
+Simply said, you can buy silver with Bitcoin.

-To trade on oil prices with Virtuse Exchange, you’ll need to open an account.
+To trade on silver prices on Virtuse crypto/silver exchange, you’ll need to open an account.
 It takes a matter of minutes, can be done entirely online, and there’s no obligation to fund once you’ve finished your application.